ianwremmel/Constant-Contact-API/README.md

 The majority of the property manipulation methods (e.g. getters and setters) are implemented via __call().
 As such, the property names are not documented within the code; at this time, the easiest way to figure out all of the method names is to point a web browser at a Constant Contact resource and take a look at the XML.

 The Resource can be accessed via HTTP Basic Auth by visiting the URI below.
-	-RESOURCETYPE will be one of 'lists', 'contacts', etc.
+- RESOURCETYPE will be one of 'lists', 'contacts', etc.
-	-IDENTIFIER will typically be numeric.
+- IDENTIFIER will typically be numeric.

 ```
 https://USERNAME%APIKEY:PASSWORD@api.constantcontact.com/ws/customers/USERNAME/RESOURCETYPE/IDENTIFIER